tuckerpo/inmoov-442/README.md

   - "LEGS" buttons must be used with the LEGS model.
 Use it by clicking on LEGS on the left of choreonoid to highlight it.
   - "LEGS Walk" simulates a walking animation for LEGS model.
   - "LEGS Reset" resets the LEGS model back to neutral/standing position.

-### The Choreonoid simulator should be up and running

 Now the program is running with our working plug-in.